Understanding Non-Recourse Factoring Services

 Differences Between Recourse and Non-Recourse Factoring

 “What happens if my customer doesn’t pay the invoice?” is a commonly asked question.
 In a typical factoring relationship, if your customer fails to pay, then the invoice factoring company can come back to you to claim payment (by “charging back” the invoice or withholding your reserve).
 A non-recourse factoring company assumes the risk of non-payment, so if your client fails to pay or goes out of business, the factor absorbs the loss.
 No recourse minimizes the risk to your business, but depending on your program, may not eliminate risk entirely.
-It’s important to ask your factoring company what cases their non recourse programs cover.
+It’s important to ask factoring companies what cases their non recourse programs cover.

 Factoring with non-recourse is a solid option for many business owners, since it provides added security in case of non-payment.